BACK TO PAGE 1

 With the increased use of alternative fuel sources such as the hydrogen

-if somewhat impractical.
-And hybrid technology is finding its way
+And hybrid technology is finding its way into mainstream prodution

 INTERIOR DESIGN

-more user friendly and personalised.
-Ergonomically positioned controls
+and personalised.
+Ergonomically positioned controls and lumbar support

-and lumbar support seats with adjustable everything will come as standard
+seats with adjustable everything will come as standard to increase

-to increase driver and passenger comfort and reduce chronic pain and
+driver and passenger comfort and reduce chronic pain and discomfort.

-discomfort.
-Customisable and personalised interior space will also
+Customisable and personalised interior space will also become desirable

-become desirable features on the future automobile.
-Just as you swap
+features on the future automobile.
+Just as you swap mobile phone covers,

 ENGINE

-membrane cathode.
-It's just not the same, is it?
-Eventually, modern
+just not the same, is it?
+Eventually, modern conventional fuel cars

-conventional fuel cars will become classics and extremely sought after
+will become classics and extremely sought after by collectors

 |